learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ### Mean Squared Error (MSE)

-When performing regression (i.e. the target values are continuous) we can evaluate a split using its MSE.
+When performing regression with CART trees (i.e. the target values are continuous) we can evaluate a split using its MSE.
 The MSE of node $m$ is computed as follows:

 \begin{equation}
 \hat{y}_m = \frac{1}{n_{m}} \sum_{i \in D_m} y_i